Museum Collections of the United States

 Antoinette K. Gordon Collection (Indiana University)

-Over 60 paintings, sculptures and religious objects.
+Over 60 paintings, sculpture and religious objects.
 Bloomington, Indiana.

 Evansville Museum of Arts & Science